Skip to main content

 HighTorqueHT NativeCAN 2.0MIT, POS_VEL, VEL, FORCE_POS

-HexfellowHexfellow MITCAN-FDMIT, POS_VEL, FORCE_POS
+HexfellowHexfellow MITCAN-FDMIT, POS_VEL

 Without MotorBridge, you need to: